How to set up Remix analytics, feature flags, and more

 // app/entry.client.tsx

-import { RemixBrowser } from "@remix-run/react";
+import { RemixBrowser } from '@remix-run/react';

-import { hydrateRoot } from "react-dom/client";
+import { hydrateRoot } from 'react-dom/client';

-function PosthogInit() {
+function hydrate() {

 posthog.init('<ph_project_api_key>', {

-api_host: https://us.i.posthog.com,
+api_host: 'https://us.i.posthog.com',

 });

-startTransition(() => {
+React.startTransition(() => {

 hydrateRoot(